Important Information About SAT

 - The final score is obtained by a statistical analysis which is done to ensure that this score reflects your true capabilities irrespective of venue, competition and variations in level of questions.
 This score is scaled to the 600-2400 range.

-The best way to prepare for SAT i is to take a coaching course/program.
+The best way to prepare for the test is to take a coaching course/program.
 This gives you a timed schedule for your preparation and also access to lots of materials and tools.
 There are many institutes like Princeton Review and Manhattan Review that offer this option.
-However, a good performance at high school level will enable you automatically for SAT i.
+However, a good performance at high school level will enable you automatically for the test.

 Apart from this, you can also register at the official website www.collegeboard.org.
 This will give you all the preparation materials that you need and also the latest updated information in the college world.
-There is specially timed preparation software for SAT i available on this site called PSAT/NMSQT®.
+There is a specially timed preparation software for the exam available on this site called PSAT/NMSQT®.
 Making use of this will increase your chances greatly because it covers all subjects in a timed environment.
-The official SAT study guides are also available on the site which are indispensable resources for SAT i preparation.
+The official study guides are also available on the site which are indispensable resources for preparation.

-The SAT subject test or SAT ii, is a complimentary test for SAT i.
-This test is available in various subjects like math, physics, chemistry, history etc. This test is required to show your domain knowledge and proficiency in particular fields.
-Although this is not mandatory, you can apply to the major of your interest by attaching your subject test score (in that major subject) along with your SAT i score in your application.
+The SAT subject test or SAT ii, is a complimentary test for SAT.
+This test is available in various subjects like Math, Physics, Chemistry, History etc. This test is required to gauge your domain knowledge and proficiency in particular fields.
+Although this is not mandatory, you can apply to the major subject of your interest by attaching your subject test score (in that major subject) along with your test score in your application.

 These tests are scored in almost the same way as the SAT i, but there are slight differences in multiple choice questions.
 Another difference is that in language tests you will also have a listening section where the marking scheme differs.
 For more details on the subjects and scoring, visit www.collegeboard.org.

-The College Board site is an all you need to guide you for all aspects of SAT, so register on it before you start your preparation.
+The College Board site is an all-inclusive site you need to guide you for all aspects of SAT, so register with them before you start your preparation.
 All the best!!